 Part of growing older for most people is when third molars start to grow into the mouth.
 Third molars, as we will discuss - are commonly known as wisdom teeth.
-When wisdom teeth start to grown into the mouth, many people start to feel some discomfort.
+When wisdom teeth start to grow into the mouth, many people start to feel some discomfort.
 Many people, do not have enough space for wisdom teeth to fully erupt or are positioned, in a way that - they are impacted below the gums.
-We get asked many Wisdom Teeth Questions or a Local Wisdom Tooth Question often on DentalChat.
+We get asked many Wisdom Teeth Questions or Local Wisdom Tooth Questions often on DentalChat.
 In this local third molar blog, we will provide some interesting information about third molars and third molar extraction treatment.

 Wisdom teeth are the last set of molars to erupt.
-They usually erupt between 15 and the mid twenties if they are going to erupt.
-This time of life is called the, “Age of Wisdom,” which is where the term, “Wisdom Teeth,” originates.
+They usually erupt between 15 and the mid-twenties if they are going to erupt.
+This time of life is called the “Age of Wisdom,” which is where the term, “Wisdom Teeth,” originates.
 Dentally, wisdom teeth are referred to by dentists as third molars.

-Third molars are numbered as tooth #1, Tooth #16, Tooth #17, and Tooth #32.
+Third molars are numbered as Tooth #1, Tooth #16, Tooth #17, and Tooth #32.
 Hence, if your dentist or oral surgeon is removing all 4 of your wisdom teeth - they will write extraction of 1,16,17,32 third molar extractions will be done.

-We get asked many third molar teeth questions - a common wisdom tooth problem question about when are my wisdom teeth suppose to grow in?
+We get asked many third-molar teeth questions - a common wisdom tooth problem question about when are my wisdom teeth suppose to grow in?
 Do you have a specific Wisdom Teeth Question or Third Molar Pain Question want to ask us?
 Simply Ask our Best Dentists Your Wisdom Tooth Question and we will have our Best Dentists Answer Your Molar Tooth Question.

 All four Wisdom teeth are not likely to fit into the dental arch.
 More than 85-90% of people have at least one wisdom tooth that gets stuck in the bone or gum tissue due to lack of space or angle of eruption.
 It has been hypothesized that as we have become more civilized, our diet has become softer and more refined.
 This has decreased the bending and flexing of the jaws when chewing is done.
 Therefore; there is less wear between the teeth resulting in larger teeth.
 Thus, occupying all of the space and leaving no space for the wisdom teeth to erupt.